knkrn5/react-tailwind-layouts/README.md

 2. Install the dependencies with `npm install`
 3. Start the development server with `npm run dev`
 4. Open the project in your browser at `http://localhost:5173`
+5. You can also test, these layout in Github CodeSpace.

 ## How to use the layouts